Whisky-App/whisky-book/src/game-support/heroes-of-might-and-magic-3-complete.md

 ### Installation:
 1. Create a new bottle (Windows 7) and follow all installation instructions (Rosetta, Wine, etc.)
-2. Run the Heroes 3 installation
+2. Run the Heroes 3 installation.
 3. *(optional)* Run the `heroes3hd` mod installation.
 3. *(optional)* Run `hota` mod installation.

 At this point you should be able to run the `Heroes3.exe` or `Heroes3 HD.exe` if you installed the mods and run the game.

+> [!WARNING]
-However, the sound is not working properly (slow, breaking).
+> If the sound is not working properly (slow, breaking).
 To fix this you should:

-1. Click on `winetricks`.
+> 1. Click on `winetricks`.
-2. `dll`.
+> 2. Select `dll`.
-3. Select `dsound`.
+> 3. Select `dsound`.
-4. Run.
+> 4. Run.

-This will open the terminal and install new drivers.
+> This will open the terminal and install new drivers.
 After this you are all set.